mjassim2030/dom-events-lab/readme.md

 Both MVP and Enhanced Calculators javascript codes has been written by myself, no reference to **AI generated codes** at all, I've refered to the below references from MDN and W3School only, All comments written line by line extensivly for each line of code manually.

-The only part I've used AI-Generated content is for this file content **readme.md**, I asked the GPT to provide me with the standard structure of the readme.md to remind of the **Markdown notations** as I've used them long time ago.
+The only part I've used AI-Generated content is for this file content **readme.md**, I asked the GPT to provide me with the standard structure of the readme.md baed on my comments in the code, to remind of the **Markdown notations** as I've used them long time ago.

 ---